VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 Now, we have chosen our space in such a way that it is divisible by 4 a few times at least.
 This gives us the opportunity to repeat the above process for the polynomial `P_1(x) = G(x_c, x), x ∈ { units^4 }` with now original degree of `<D/4`.
 We can consider the rectangle `(x, y), x ∈ { units^4 }, y ∈ { units^8 }` and define the polynomial `G_1(x, y)` such that `G_1(x, x^4) = P_1(x)`.
 So the column of the last iteration is the diagonal of the new iteration, and at each iteration, the degree of the column polynomial is divided by 4.
-The process stops when the diagonal has a degree low enough to allow a direct proof, i.e. simply providing enough evaluations to inerpolate and check the degree.
+The process stops when the diagonal has a degree low enough to allow a direct proof, i.e. simply providing enough evaluations to interpolate and check the degree.

 The prover will now: check if the degree to prove is above a fixed threshold
 - if no: the prover selects enough, e.g. more than degree threshold, evaluations with their Merkle roots, it adds these to the proof,
 - if yes:
     - the prover will select a column point,
     - it evaluates the polynomial over the column and commit to these evaluations,
-    - it selects rows, add the associated diagonal evaluations with their Merkle proofs, it also add the matching evaluation on the column with its Merkle proof, all of this is added to the proof,
+    - it selects rows, add the associated diagonal evaluations with their Merkle proofs, it also adds the matching evaluation on the column with its Merkle proof, all of this is added to the proof,
     - the column evaluations is used as starting point for the process again.

 In terms of verification: